aziontech/azion/README.md

 You can provide the token in two ways:

-- Using `azion-cli token [tokenvalue]` command, which saves the token in a configuration file for further use:
+- Using `azion -t [tokenvalue]` command, which saves the token in a configuration file for further use:

 ```
 $ azion -t <authentication token>